Particular/ServiceControl.Connector.MassTransit/Container-README.md

 The connector won't start unless a list of error queues to monitor have been specified.
 From the previous step, we have piped the list of error queues output to the console to the `queues.txt` file.
 If the console did not return any queues, it may be because MassTransit only creates the error queue for a consumer on demand.
 In this case you need to specify the list of queues manually.

-**It is important to review the list of queues in this file and ensure that the connector is only monitoring the error queues that you want.**
+**It is important to review the list of queues in this file and ensure that the connector is only monitoring the error queues that you want monitored.**

 ### 3. Run the connector